jackyzha0/jackyzha0.github.io/content/thoughts/mindfulness.md

 Then, if I am feeling stressed/anxious about anything in particular:
 1. Perspective and timescales.
 How will current events play out a month from now?
 A year?
 A decade?
 2. What doors can this open?
 We can choose to believe everything happens for a reason when looking back on it.
 Everything will play out regardless of what failures happens your way.
 The best I can do is make the most of my hand and make that the best possible future.
-3. How can I minimize regret?
-How do I avoid the [optionality](thoughts/optionality.md) fallacy?

 Or if things are going well:
 1. What is going well right now?